Berdir/tmgmt/README.txt

   Adjust the label to your liking and get a client ID and client secret using the provided link in the settings.
 Then save the updated translator.

 - Adjust the Auto Acceptance settings to your liking.
-To enable it, check the 'Allow translators to automatically accept translations' in the tmgmt settings.
-  You can now choose to accept jobs without review by checking  'Auto accept finished translations' for each of your translators individually.
+You can choose to accept jobs without review by checking  'Auto accept finished translations' for each of your translators individually.

 3) Translate